About Kester Phillips, MD

 As an integral member of the Neuro-Oncology Team at Inova Schar Cancer Center, his goal is to deliver optimal team-based coordinated care to patients with primary brain tumors (such as glioblastoma, astrocytoma, oligodendroglioma, primary CNS lymphoma, meningioma, medulloblastoma, hemangioblastoma, ependymoma, pituitary tumors), brain metastases, spinal cord tumors and those affected by neurologic complications from cancer or cancer therapy.
 Dr. Phillips is personable, patient, connects with his patients and listens with compassion.
 His research interest includes participating in translational studies and clinical trials to improving therapeutic approaches in the treatment of patients with brain tumors.

-A native of Brooklyn, New York, Dr. Phillips currently lives in Alexandria, Virginia with his wife.
+A native of Brooklyn, New York, Dr. Phillips currently lives in Alexandria, Virginia.
 In his spare time, he enjoys cooking, gardening, playing tennis, biking, hiking, traveling, and spending time with his family.

 - Ross University School of Medicine, High Honors Distinction Diploma

 - Nubian Conservatory of Music Board of Directors

 - Beth Israel Deaconess Academy of Medical Educators

 - Martucci MG, McIlduff CE, Shin C, Gutierrez HV, Nam JY, Greenstein P, Phillips K, Uhlmann EJ, Wong ET, Rutkove SB.
 Quantitative ultrasound of muscle can detect corticosteroid effects.
 Clin Neurophysiol.
 2019 Aug;130(8):1460-1464.